stealthman22/100-days-of-code/log.md

 Reduce: maps and filters, then takes in an accumulator (stores info of updates in the fn.
 At first loop, it stores the result and updates its initial value.)

 N.B forEach is considered an impure fn. as it can introduce side effects (also mutates the data with a new array) but map, filter and reduce (only makes copies of the same array) are pure as they do one thing "return something"

+DAY 98 (25th July 2019)

+Tackeled the advanced objects lecture in ZTM.
+Learnt on;
+Reference type: (Objects by default are created only once, and every reference to it will update it's entire values)

+Context: (the this keyword by default is refers to the window object, It's refers to whatever object it is called in),

+Instantiation:
+a.
+Creating classes (objects we wish to copy from) with the class keyword, constructing arguments with "constructor" then building methods for them,

+b.
+Creating sub classes (with the "extends" and "super" keywords), that extends (copies) them  and adds new methods

+c.
+Then creating updated instances of them with the "new" keyword.